 The first elected Toshao was Orlando, and after was Francis Xavier.
 Some reasons for moving the village was population increase and water shortage.
 So there was need for easier access to water from the Rupununi River.

 The Village has a land title, although it does not secure a large part of our traditional forest land to the South of the Village.
 The title also excludes a section of savannah land traditionally used and occupied by our residents, including numerous ranches.
 For this reason the Village has presented a formal application for extension of our land title under the 2006 Amerindian Act.
 This application is being processed by the government in 2017 and the outcomes of the request remain pending.
-Our extension area in the forest south of the Village towards the Kuyuwini River forms part of our proposed Wapichan Conserved Forest (see SRDC Territorial Management Plan - on documents page).

 Some of our main economic activities are ranching: livestock rearing, subsistence farming, plus some cash crop farming like peanuts.
 Our residents also do fishing, hunting and gathering of bush fruits, craft material as well as sand house materials.